-Modern antivirus programs like this also protect your computer from other types of malware, including trojans, spyware and rootkits.
-See Remove Malware for more details on these types of malware.
+Modern antivirus programs like this also protect your computer from other types of malware, including Trojans, spyware and rootkits.

-It also has a lot of additional tools such as a firewall, reportedly better than the firewall that comes with Microsoft Windows.
+It also has many additional tools, such as a firewall, reportedly better than the firewall that comes with Microsoft Windows.

 This is because although the system requirements for the product given below are quite low by today's standards, they do not take into account everything else you have running on your machine.

-If you have only 512MB RAM in your computer, and run several other applications at the same time, most anti virus products will kill your PCs performance.
+If you only have limited RAM in your computer, and run several other applications at the same time, most anti virus products will kill your PCs performance.

-For an excellent guide on what you should look for when considering an anti-virus package to scan your machine, and how you should use your program of choice, take a look at the Anti Virus Software guide (Opens New Window).
+For an excellent guide on what you should look for when considering an anti-virus package to scan your machine, and how you should use your program of choice, take a look at the Anti Virus Software guide.

 The next part looks at what you need to do to get a copy of the trial version of the McAfee Free Virus Protection Program.

-The next section discusses some of the features and suggested changes to the default settings.
+The next section discusses the features and suggested changes to the default settings.

 A good feature you may have noticed when installing the McAfee Free Virus Scan program is it performs a scan your machine before installation begins.